Why I Say No To All Destination Bachelorette Parties

 A destination bachelorette weekend cost breakdown can look a lot like this:

 But bridesmaids aren’t just paying for their own travel — often the group pitches in for the bride’s experience as well.
 And this is usually expected!
-I’m all for friends spending time together to celebrate major life events, but I’d feel incredibly uncomfortable asking my friends to spend hundreds of dollars for my personalized vacation.
+I’m all for friends spending time together to celebrate major life events, but I’d feel incredibly uncomfortable asking my friends to spend hundreds of dollars for my personalised holiday.

 Advertisement